Logiqx/tech-docs/Services/Databases/MySQL/README.md

 A number of blogs refer to performance improvements when disabling the doublewrite buffer as below.

-I haven't observed any improvement with this change on my system so I do not use it on my laptop.
+I haven't observed any improvement with this change on my system so I do not disable it on my laptop.

+Note: This parameter may not be having any effect due to the "flush" related parameters described earlier.

 ```sh
 innodb_doublewrite=OFF